Three Day Tour of Cézanne’s Provence

 Interested In Our Private Three Day Tour of Cézanne’s Provence?

-Our last day will begin with a drive to l’Estaque, the village that is now part of Marseille that Cézanne often visited and from which he painted seascapes.
+Our last day will begin with a drive to l’Estaque, the village that is now part of Marseilles that Cézanne often visited and from which he painted seascapes.
 Our visit will include parts of Marseilles that were important to his life, but which he did not paint.
 The choice of hotels and restaurants in this tour will be made in consultation with you in advance, if desired.
 We return to Paris as we came, via TGV train.

 Just a quick note to let you know how much we enjoyed the tour of the Loire Valley [Custom Loire Valley Day Tour from Paris of 2 chateaux and 1 wine estate].
 Let me start by saying the best part of the trip was meeting you and listening and learning about the history of France and specifically Chenonceaux.
 Your comments and guidance throughout the day made the experience far more than just a sight-seeing trip.
 Lunch was great and so were Amboise and the wine tasting.
 I can’t thank you enough for putting this tour together for us, we will enjoy the memories for years to come.